VERITAS-Observatory/V2DL3/README.md

 #### EventDisplay

 * The converter does not depend on EventDisplay.
-However, make sure that the EventDisplay ansum stage runs with version >= v485 to include the DL3EventTree in the ansum file.
+However, make sure that the EventDisplay anasum stage runs with version >= v485 to include the DL3EventTree in the ansum file.

 ### Install pyV2DL3